nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 To keep line breaks similar to source, use `--wrap=preserve`.
 This should not affect HLF help rendering but may be useful for HLF inspection in the editor.

-Use `--no-highlight` to disable syntax highlighting for code blocks, if you use language attributes.
-HtmlToFarHelp does not support syntax highlighted blocks.
+For making just HLF use `--no-highlight` to disable code blocks syntax highlighting as not needed.
+For making HTML and HLF highlighting may be preserved.

-To make HTML for documentation, use `--standalone` and define the page title as `--metadata=pagetitle:MyHelp`.
-If code blocks have language attributes, a separate command without `--no-highlight` is needed.
+To make HTML for documentation, use `--standalone` and set the page title `--metadata=pagetitle:MyTitle`.
+If this HTML is used for HLF then set language `--metadata=lang:en` to fix invalid XML in some cases.

 GFM advantages: